Gilbert Postelle: Post-conviction proceedings

 In January 2022, Postelle and other death row inmates in Oklahoma asked Judge Friot of the United States District Court for the Western District of Oklahoma to grant them a temporary injunction that would halt their executions until a trial could be held over the constitutionality of the three-drug lethal injection method.
 The trial was scheduled for February 28, 2022, after the scheduled execution dates of the four inmates.
 At the time of the request for an injunction, Postelle and Donald Grant, another death row inmate, offered to be executed by firing squad instead of lethal injection.

 The United States Supreme Court refused to grant Postelle a stay of execution.

 Execution

-Postelle's last meal included 20 chicken nuggets, three large fries, one crispy chicken sandwich, one large cola, and one caramel frappe.
+Postelle's last meal was McDonalds, which included 20 chicken nuggets, three large fries, two chicken sandwiches, one large cola, and one caramel frappe.
 Postelle was executed by lethal injection and was pronounced dead at 10:14 a.m.
 CST.
 Postelle declined to give any last words.